asminpaudel141/java-100program/README.md

 # 47.Write a java program to swap 2 no without using 3rd variable.
 # 48.Exception Handling Program
 # 49.How to throw exception in Java Program
-# 50.How to throw exception in Java Program
-# 51.How to throw exception in Java Program
-# 52.How to throw exception in Java Program
+# 50.Advantage of Finally in Exception Handling Java Program